SunatP/OptimizeAndroidSystem/Record/CPU Governors/README.md

 ### Alucard

 Summary:
-PERFORMANCE: GOOD, BATTERY LIFE: EXCELLENT, COMPATIBILITY: GOOD
+PERFORMANCE : GOOD, BATTERY LIFE : EXCELLENT, COMPATIBILITY : GOOD

 Description:
 Alucard is based on ondemand but has been heavily tweaked to bring better battery life and performance.
 It has been known to be battery friendly without sacrificing much performance.